JamieMagee/jamiemagee.co.uk/content/blog/honey-i-shrunk-the-npm-package.md

 comments: true
 ---

 Have you ever wondered what lies beneath the surface of an npm package?
 At its heart, it’s nothing more than a gzipped tarball.
 Working in software development, source code and binary artifacts are nearly always shipped as `.tar.gz` or `.tgz` files.
 And gzip compression is supported by every HTTP server and web browser out there. [caniuse.com](http://caniuse.com) doesn’t even give statistics for support, it just says “[supported in effectively all browsers](https://caniuse.com/sr_content-encoding-gzip)”.
 But here's the kicker: gzip is starting to show its age, making way for newer, more modern compression algorithms like Brotli and ZStandard.
 Now, imagine a world where npm embraces one of these new algorithms.
-In this blog post, I'll dive into the realm of compression and explore the possibilities of moderinising npm's compression strategy.
+In this blog post, I'll dive into the realm of compression and explore the possibilities of modernising npm's compression strategy.

 ## What’s the competition?